CKingX/ddrescue_error_mapping/README.md

 cargo install ddr-mount
 ```

-Unless you build it yourself and move the bash autocomplete and manpage file manually (see Build Guide), or use the deb file, bash autocompletion and man files are not installed.
-However, you can either generate the man files and bash complete by following the Build Guide, or manually install them by downloading them from releases and following the steps from Build Guide on installing them.
+Unless you build it yourself and move the bash and fish autocomplete and man page file manually (see Build Guide), or use the deb file, autocompletion and man files are not installed.
+However, you can either generate the man files and compleetion files by following the Build Guide, or manually install them by downloading them from releases and following the steps from Build Guide on installing them.

 ## Upgrade instructions
 If previous version was installed using the deb package, first uninstall the older version